 A: You begin the permit process by obtaining an application form.
 You must submit the completed application form, along with a check or money order for the permit application costs submitted before your application is considered.

 1100 North Mineral Springs Road

 Porter, Indiana 46304

-In Person– Applications may be obtained at Park Headquarters, located at the park address in Building 104, during normal business hours (8:00 am to 4:00 pm, Monday through Friday, exclusive of Federal holidays).
+In Person– Applications may be obtained at the park's administrative headquarters, located at the park address in Building 104, during normal business hours (8:00 am to 4:00 pm, Monday through Friday, except for Federal holidays.

 Q: How much does a permit cost?